Mahesh-1919/unifiedBox/README.md

 ### Key Technical Decisions

 - **Twilio Integration**: Chosen for unified SMS/WhatsApp API and global reach
-- **PostgreSQL**: Selected for ACID compliance and complex relationship handling
+- **Supabase PostgreSQL**: Selected for ACID compliance, real-time subscriptions, and managed hosting
 - **Better Auth**: Implemented for secure authentication with role-based access
 - **Zod Validation**: Used for type-safe validation across client and server
 - **TanStack Query**: Adopted for optimized caching and real-time updates
+- **Supabase Edge Functions**: Used for scheduled message processing and background jobs
-- **Vercel Deployment**: Chosen for seamless Next.js integration and cron jobs
+- **Vercel Deployment**: Chosen for seamless Next.js integration and global CDN

 ## System Architecture